EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 Let's go quickly through the settings:

-- `title` required, is the title on the navigation bar
+- `title` required, the title on the navigation bar
-- `img` required, is the source of the logo
+- `img` required, the source of the logo
-- `scope_info` optional, is a message that informs the user for the application requirements
+- `scope_info` optional, a message that informs the user for the application requirements
-- `issuer` required, is the base URL of our IdentityServer instance.
+- `issuer` required, the base URL of our IdentityServer instance.
 This will allow oidc-client to query the metadata endpoint so it can validate the tokens
-- `client_id` required, is the id of the client we want to use when hitting the authorization endpoint
+- `client_id` required, the id of the client we want to use when hitting the authorization endpoint
 - `client_secret` optional, a value the offers better security to the message flow
 - `pkceCodeChallengeMethod` optional, a string that defines the code challenge method for PKCE.
 Choose between `plain` or `S256`.
-- `redirect_url` required, is the redirect URL where the client and the browser agree to send and receive correspondingly the code
+- `redirect_url` required, the redirect URL where the client and the browser agree to send and receive correspondingly the code
 - `scopesDefine` required, defines the scopes the client supports
 - `refresh_token_note` optional, info for the refresh token